 In 2017, legacy product applications of the Process segment had double-digit percentage growth for the year.
 In the Americas and in EMEA, the Process segment saw growth in 2017 in technology, sanitary and vehicle service applications and stable markets for industrial lubrication and environmental applications.
-Sales directly into oil and natural gas applications were flat for the year, though offshore activity remains weak.
-In Asia Pacific, process applications continued to be favorable and, though sales into mining applications remained low in 2017, rising commodity prices could give rise to higher activity levels going forward.
+Sales directly into oil and natural gas applications were flat for the year, though offshore activity remained weak.
+In Asia Pacific, process applications continued to be favorable, although sales into mining applications remained low in 2017.
 Operating margin rates for this segment increased 5 percentage points, driven by higher sales volume, favorable expense leverage and a decrease in intangible amortization related to the impairment recorded in the fourth quarter of 2016.